4d/docs/website/translated_docs/fr/API/EntitySelectionClass.md

 The `.minus()` function <!-- REF #EntitySelectionClass.minus().Summary -->excludes from the entity selection to which it is applied the *entity* or the entities of *entitySelection* and returns the resulting entity selection<!-- END REF -->.

 *   If you pass *entity* as parameter, the function creates a new entity selection without *entity* (if *entity* belongs to the entity selection).
 If *entity* was not included in the original entity selection, a new reference to the entity selection is returned.
-*   If you pass *entitySelection* as parameter, the function returns an entity selection containing the entities belonging to the original entity selection without the entities belonging to *entitySelection*.
+*   La fonction `.sum()`<!-- REF #EntitySelectionClass.sum().Summary -->retourne la somme de toutes les valeurs d'*attributPath* dans la sélection d'entités<!-- END REF -->.
-> You can compare [ordered and/or unordered entity selections](ORDA/dsMapping.md#ordered-or-unordered-entity-selection).
-The resulting selection is always unordered.
+> If the current selection is sorted, an [ordered](ORDA/dsMapping.md#ordered-or-unordered-entity-selection) entity selection is created (the order of the current selection is kept).
+If the current selection is unsorted, an unordered entity selection is created.

 If the original entity selection or both the original entity selection and the *entitySelection* parameter are empty, an empty entity selection is returned.